 TextileGlossary.com

-What is "Skirts" - Definition & Explanation
+What are "Skirts" - Definition & Explanation

 A skirt is a tube- or cone-shaped women's garment which hangs from the waist and covers the legs.
 Unlike pants, a skirt is not divided.
 A dress (also frock, gown) is a garment consisting of a skirt with an attached bodice or with a matching bodice giving the effect of a one-piece garment.